Laoukings/TNM031/Lab4_AgentSudo_writeup.md

 ![zipping](image8.png)

-Listing the files in the extracted file gives us:
+Listing the files in the extracted folder gives us:

 ![to_agentR_txt](image9.png)